American Legion Auxiliary

 How does American Legion Auxiliary spend its money?

 American Legion Auxiliary directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to American Legion Auxiliary tax-deductible?